wouter-swierstra/fp-dag/index.md

 reasoning about object-oriented programs can be hard.
 I illustrate it in Haskell where it naturally gives rise to monads and their composition.

+### David van Balen - Optimising functional, parallel array languages <a id="david-van-balen"></a>

+We discuss some challenges of implementing optimisations in a compiler for a functional data-parallel array language.
+These are implementation choices within the compiler: The programmer does not have to make these decisions, and will only notice their performance benefits.
+In these languages we want to reduce memory pressure by maximising both fusion, which combines loops, and in-place updates, which enables re-use of existing arrays.
+These two optimisations cannot be treated separately: The choice on which loops or kernels to fuse has implications on which operations can be performed in-place, and vice versa.
+We show that the combination of these choices creates a difficult problem, and talk about how we explore its large solution space.
+We are currently implementing these optimisations, and will conclude with their integration in the compiler for Accelerate, a data-parallel array language embedded in Haskell.

 ### Steffen Michels - VIIA - A Complex Real-World TOP Application<a id="steffen-michels"></a>